 Goldman Sachs Trust II (the "Trust") is an open-end management investment company.
 The Trust is organized as a Delaware statutory trust and was established by a Declaration of Trust dated August 28, 2012.
-The following series of the Trust is described in this SAI: Goldman Sachs Multi-Strategy Alternatives Fund (the "Fund") (formerly, Goldman Sachs Multi-Manager Alternatives Fund).
+The following series of the Trust is described in this SAI: Goldman Sachs GQG Partners International Opportunities Fund (the "Fund").

 The Trustees of the Trust have authority under the Declaration of Trust to create and classify shares into separate series and to classify and reclassify any series or portfolio of shares into one or more classes without further action by shareholders.
 Pursuant thereto, the Trustees have created the Fund and other series.
 Additional series and classes may be added in the future from time to time.
-The Fund currently offers six classes of shares: Class A Shares, Class C Shares, Institutional Shares, Investor Shares, Class R6 Shares and Class P Shares.
+The Fund currently offers seven classes of shares: Class A Shares, Class C Shares, Institutional Shares, Investor Shares, Class R Shares, Class R6 Shares and Class P Shares.
 See "SHARES OF THE TRUST."

 Goldman Sachs Asset Management, L.P. ("GSAM" or the "Investment Adviser"), an affiliate of Goldman Sachs & Co.
 LLC ("Goldman Sachs"), serves as the Investment Adviser to the Fund.
+GQG Partners LLC serves as the sub-adviser to the Fund (the "Sub-Adviser" or "GQG Partners").
 In addition, Goldman Sachs serves as the Fund's distributor (the "Distributor") and transfer agent (the "Transfer Agent").
 The Fund's custodian and administrator is State Street Bank and Trust Company ("State Street").

-The following information relates to and supplements the description of the Fund's investment objective and policies contained in the Prospectuses.
+The following information relates to and supplements the description of the Fund's investment policies contained in the Prospectuses.
 See the Prospectuses for a more complete description of the Fund's investment objective and policies.
 Investing in the Fund entails certain risks, and there is no assurance that the Fund will achieve its objective.
 Capitalized terms used but not defined herein have the same meaning as in the Prospectuses.